pdx-fanclub/fanclub-app/README.md

 ### Heroku deployment:

+Our app is was deployed with Heroku CLI and the build process is done with github hooks.

+#### Heroku CLI

 Our Heroku startup uses a branch 'working' instead of master.
 The installation method is thusly:
 ``` bash
     student@codeFellows$ mkdir fanclub-app
     student@codeFellows$ cd fanclub-app/